icenet-ai/icenet-etl/README.md

   -backend-config='container_name=[[state_containername]]'
 ```

+### Running terraform

 * Check the actions that `Terraform` will carry out by running `terraform plan -var-file=azure.[[ENV]].secrets`
 * Deploy using `Terraform` by running `terraform apply -var-file=azure.[[ENV]].secrets`
 * Switch environments by calling `terraform init` again

+**Note that a full run from fresh will likely fail and the apply need rerunning, because we've not sorted all the resource chaining out yet**

 ### Interfacing with IceNet pipeline